disqus/gutter/README.rst

 Signals
 =======

-Chimera-client provides 4 total signals to connect to: 3 about changes to Switches, and 1 about errors applying Conditions.
+Chimera provides 4 total signals to connect to: 3 about changes to Switches, and 1 about errors applying Conditions.
 They are all avilable from the ``chimera.signals`` module

 Switch Signals
 ~~~~~~~~~~~~~~